A Short History of Ireland

 That is, people in these countries have to read English, although English is not their natural tongue.

-England occupied all these three countries – Wales, Scotland and Ireland – and the country became known as Great Britain, The national anthem of the country became: “Rule Britannia, rule over the sea, rule Britannia…”
+England occupied all of Wales, Scotland and Ireland.
+The country became known as Great Britain, The national anthem of the country became: “Rule Britannia, rule over the sea, rule Britannia…”

 On this conquered island, the Irish people were very reluctant to recognize the rule of Great Britain, so they started their struggle for independence.